Justice Work at JRUUC

 JRUUC is involved in various initiatives to create Social Justice in our community, city, state, and world.

 - JRUUC has been active in MOSES, a state-wide interfaith organization, since the Summer of 2012.
-The current focus of MOSES is the 11X15 Campaign--an initiative to decrease the prison population to 11,000 by the end of the year 2015.

 - JRUUC has a Peace, Justice, and Sustainability (PJS) Group which usually meets the 2nd Monday of the month from 7-8:30 p.m.